 The InstallShield Wizard window will appear.
+Click Next to continue.

 By default setup will install to the default location: C:\Program Files\D-Link\DWA-160, where C: represents the drive letter of your hard drive.
-To install to a different location click Browse and specify the location.
+To install to a different location click Browse and specify the location, then click Next.

-Select the Program Files folder location.
+Select the Program Files folder location and click Next.

 Insert the adapter into an available USB port on your computer.
+Click Next to continue.